cs-cortes/data-analysis-portfolio/projects/online-shop/README.md

 └── README.md
 ```

-The `data` directory contains the raw and cleaned datasets used during the analysis.
+The `data` directory was used locally to store the raw and cleaned datasets.
+The dataset files are not included in this repository.

+The `images` directory contains the database schema used to document the relational structure of the project.

 The `notebooks` directory contains the Python-based data profiling and visualization work.